fleetdm/fleet/handbook/company/README.md

 ## Why this way?

 ### Why do we use a wireframe-first approach?

 Wireframing (or "drafting," as we often refer to it at Fleet) provides a clear overview of page layout, information architecture, user flow, and functionality.
 The wireframe-first approach extends beyond what users see on their screens.
 Wireframe-first is also excellent for drafting APIs, config settings, CLI options, and even business processes.

+We obsess over details in the interaction design.
+Because an undefined “what” leaves you with edge cases that expose your results to the chaos of unplanned extra work and context shifting teammates who:
+ - are not aware of the latest reactions from users
+ - are missing the motivations and discussions from the previous 3 rounds of wireframe revisions that were thrown away
+ - are missing how the UI has evolved to better serve the people using and building it

 Here's why we use a wireframe-first approach at Fleet.